broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 **Note:** Only datasets of up to 10,000 samples are being used for beta testing.

-The [GVS beta workspace](LINK_TO_WORKSPACE) contains a fully reproducible example workflow for variant discovery using the GVS workflow and was created for beta testing of the GVS.
+The [GVS beta workspace](LINK_TO_WORKSPACE) contains a fully reproducible example workflow for variant discovery using the GVS workflow.

 ## Workflow Overview